 Group I: France · Senegal · Iraq · Norway

-The toughest group at the 2026 FIFA World Cup — AI predictions, odds & key fixtures
+The toughest group at the 2026 FIFA World Cup — final verdict, AI analysis · Updated June 28, 2026

 Group I at World Cup 2026 brings together a perfect storm of football excellence: the world's #1 ranked team (France), an established African powerhouse (Senegal), a hungry Asian qualifier (Iraq), and a striker who scores at will (Haaland's Norway).
 No other group at the tournament combines a top-tier favourite with such genuine threats across all four pots.